MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/overview.md

 - Remote/branch office devices that are less expensive and more efficient to manage over the internet than across a WAN or through a VPN.

-- Mergers and acquisitions, where it may be easiest to join devices to Azure AD and manage through a CMG.
+- Mergers and acquisitions, where it may be easiest to join devices to Microsoft Entra ID and manage through a CMG.

 - Workgroup clients.
 These devices may require other configurations, such as certificates.<!-- SCCMDocs#1925 -->